Castle of Vila Flor: Medieval era

 Archeological and anecdotal evidence places the establishment of the village at the height of the Christian Reconquest of the Iberian Peninsula in the eleventh century.

 It and the region became part of the Kingdom of Portugal under King Afonso I of Portugal upon Portugal's independence.
 On 24 May 1286, King Dinis (1279–1325) granted a Foral Charter to the village, the first time of its existence in the record books.
 In 1295, the king raised the village to the status of town.

 The village was sympathetic to Jewish families who were expelled from other parts of Europe.
 An influx of immigration led to the development of agriculture, trade and manufacturing of leather and jewelry.

 King Manuel (1495–1521) handed the town a new Foral Charter on 4 May 1512.
-However, the new charter was anti-Semitic and drove away a lot of Jews, resulting in a massive decline of the population.
+However, the new charter was antisemitic and drove away many Jews, resulting in a massive decline of the population.